Helsinki-NLP/mammoth/helper/bin/gets/README.md

-# Data Handling with MAMMOTH
+# Data Handling with MAMMOTH Helpers

 This directory contains tools that can be used to download, stat, and remove datasets.
 Later, we may include conversions and other